SumitNarwade24/Simple-Calculator/README.md

-# Simple-Calculator
-A simple and responsive calculator built using HTML, CSS, and JavaScript.
-This web-based calculator can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
-Designed with clean UI and smooth interactions.
 # Simple Calculator

 A responsive and user-friendly calculator built using **HTML**, **CSS**, and **JavaScript**.
 This calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.